Pearl Coast Zoological Gardens: Closure of zoo

+— — Vet Dave Morrell lamenting the loss of the zoo in the 2002 book And Why Broome?

+Writing of the zoo after its closure, the journalist Hugh Edwards summarised the episode thus:

+While the zoo apparently thrived and was a great success in itself, there were not enough people visiting Broome to pay the entry fee needed to pay for its upkeep and there could only be one end to that (..)
+Sadly Lord McAlpine found that he had achieved the seemingly impossible.
+He had over-reached his finances.
+His beloved zoo had seduced him to spend money which even he could not afford.

 Reminiscing in 2000 about the zoo, Lyn Page, former employee of McAlpine's, former-Sun Pictures manager and Broome Shire Council member, remarked:

 Alistair had bought the land and built the zoo for endangered species in the early 80s.
 It cost him $1,250,000 each year to run and it ran at an enormous loss.
 He was so passionate about the zoo.
 He and his staff tried desperately to find sponsorship for it but to no avail.
 When the zoo closed it impacted on all of us.
 It had been a huge asset to both the local community and to our growing tourism industry.
 I can't help wondering if it wasn't just a little ahead of its time.
 Regardless, it was a magical place.

 Legacy

 An estimated AUD $500 million was spent by McAlpine on his Broome enterprises, including the purchasing of thousands of trees and plants in an attempt to "turn the harsh town into the tropical paradise he'd envisaged".